JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 The `concurrent` source set declares the function runBlocking and is compiled for the JVM and the native targets.
-Once the `kotlinx.coroutines` library is updated and published with the hierarchical project structure, you can depend on it and call `runBlocking` from a source set that is shared between the JVM and native targets since it matches the “targets signature” of the library’s `concurrent` source set.
+Once the `kotlinx.coroutines` library is updated and published with the hierarchical project structure, you can depend on it and call `runBlocking` from a source set that is shared between the JVM and native targets since it matches the "targets signature" of the library's `concurrent` source set.

 ### Use native libraries in the hierarchical structure